User

 Start here

 Welcome to Fragments Fragments is a place to practice witness. ● Not performance. ● Not polish. ● Not explanation.
 Here, writing is allowed to be partial.
 Thoughts may arrive unfinished.
 Silence is not a failure.
 You do not need: ● Consistency ● Skill ● A story arc ● You are not expected to keep up.
 This is a place to notice what remains when we stop trying to make meaning too quickly.
 If you choose to begin, begin simply.
 You may: ● Share a single sentence ● Post something incomplete ● Sit quietly and read ● If you respond to others, do so by witnessing quote a line that stayed with you.
 Nothing more is required.
 Fragments will move slowly.
 That is intentional.
-Welcome. ■ Head to the classroom to use the workbook And read my full fragments as I write them.
+Welcome. ■ Head to the classroom to start using the Write Anyway workbook and meet Hardy.
+Read my full fragments as I write them.

 0